akin-fagbohun/OddJobs-Backend/README.md

 # Odd Jobs Backend

+Note that this is a snapshot of the main repo.
+While occasional updates may be made on the main repo, this snapshot serves as a backup should the main repo cease to exist.

 # Odd Jobs Backend

 > This is the frontend part of our group project, Odd Jobs, a mobile app to help connect members of the community who require, or wish to offer, help with odd jobs.
 Users have the ability to either post a job, or respond to a posted job.
 There is also an integrated chat feature which enables users to communicate about a job.
 The user’s location is pinned to a map which displays jobs in the surrounding area.